 America could ban noncompete clauses by the end of this year.
-The Federal Trade Commission has proposed to void such existing agreements and ban companies from including them in future contracts.
+The Federal Trade Commission has proposed to void existing agreements and ban companies from including any in future contracts.

 It’s a seemingly simple change that could have massive repercussions.

 Economists suspect noncompetes are one reason middle-class wages have stagnated and productivity growth has stalled.
-At least one in five, or 30 million, workers are bound by them.
+At least one in five — 30 million — workers are bound by them.